TheWisker/FormatterJS/README.md

 This series of commands install the module to the destination folder.
 Use one or another depending on the ES version (5 or 6) with wich it will be executed.

-`Note: The ES6 version is up to 2 times faster.`
+`Note: The ES6 version is up to 2 times faster.` `Note: All installation scripts are located under the /scripts folder.`

 <h2 align="center">Importing</h2>